 In the 1950s, Mark Rothko painted with striking color.
 Eye catching, heart throbbing, delicious colors.
 Then in the 1960s, his paintings shifted toward grays, blacks, whites, and earth tones.
 I have been told, and you may have heard, that the shift from bright colors to somber tones came from a descent into depression and eventual suicide.

 While there may be some truth in that observation, there is another explanation.
 Gifford Phillips, founder of the Phillips Collection in DC, asked Mark Rothko in the 1950s, “Am I right…color means more to you than any other element?”
 To which Rothko replied, “No, not color, but measures.”
 (Mark Rothko from the Inside Out, p.
 53).
 Rothko wasn’t principally concerned with color.
 He was concerned with measures.
 He agonized over the measurements of the rectangles.
 But how could someone who painted rectangles agonize over their size?
 Well, how can Apple who manufacturers rectangles agonize over their form?

 In 1998, Apple released the Bondi Blue iMac.
-After decades of beige computers, it was breath taking.
-The iMac sold like hotcakes.
+After decades of beige computers, the bold blue iMac was breath taking.
+They sold like hotcakes.
 Apple followed up this success with the candy colored iMacs.
 Announced with a “Yum!”, these iMacs helped relaunch Apple as a maker of consumer products and put them on a path to becoming the most valuable company ever.
 Then Apples’ designers became depressed.
 They stopped making colorful computers.
 Everything became aluminum gray.
 And now the new iMac Pro is black.
 Shortly, we can expect Apple’s design team to commit mass suicide with arsenic laced lattes.
 Because that’s what happens when designers move from vivid color to gray.
 Their depressed mood over takes their work, everything moves towards black, and eventually the designer spirals downward into suicide.
 Or perhaps there is another explanation.
 Apple shifted focus.